cindyxmiao/blog/_posts/2024-06-08-farewell-but-not-farewell.md

 ### Concluding remarks

 And there you have it.
 The last post on this blog.
 Thanks for everyone that has followed me on the blog throughout my uni experience, or simply visited a page in this blog.
 I hope you found helpful and useful information.
-Wishing everyone a happy grad (if you're graduating too), and hope to see you on my new blog!
+Wishing everyone a happy grad (if you're graduating too), and hope to see you on my new blog ➡➡➡ [cindymiao.ca/](https://cindymiao.ca/)⬅⬅⬅

 -*Cindy*